 Equality and Diversity

-These webpages provide a brief overview of the support structures and services that are in place for students registered at the University of Kent.
+The below provides a brief overview of the support structures and services that are in place for students registered at the University of Kent.
+You can find further details on the support offered at the University on the Student EDI pages on the Student Guide:https://www.kent.ac.uk/student/edi/index.html

-- The Dignity at Study Policy can be found at http://www.kent.ac.uk/regulations/ and covers in detail the right of every student registered at the University of Kent to study in a safe and supportive environment.
-The Student Behaviour appendix can be found here and the flowchart for the Dignity at Study Policy is available here.
+The Respect at Kent Policy covers in detail the right of every student registered at the University of Kent to study in a safe and supportive environment.

-If you suspect that you are being subjected to bullying or harassment please contact your tutor or a harassment contact (go to www.kent.ac.uk/hr-equalityanddiversity/support/harassment/index.html ).
+If you suspect that you are being subjected to bullying or harassment please contact your tutor or an harassment contact.

-- The Equality, Diversity and Inclusivity (EDI) Report including Work Plan for Staff and Students is available to read here.
+The Equality, Diversity and Inclusivity (EDI) Annual Report, including Work Plan for Staff and Students (is available to read via the righthand link)

-- Kent is a diverse university, attracting students from a range of different cultures and backgrounds.
+Kent is a diverse university, attracting students from a range of different cultures and backgrounds.
 There are a large number of annual and one-off events and activities that you can get involved in.
-These include:

 - LGBT History Month events (run by both staff and students)